ampproject/amphtml/contributing/getting-started-e2e.md

 - edit some files using your favorite editor

 - if your code requires a new dependency, run `yarn add --exact [--dev] <packagename>`, which will automatically update `package.json` and `yarn.lock`
+    - If it is a build-time dependency, use the `--dev` flag
+    - If it is a runtime dependency, add it to `build-system/compile/sources.js`

 - if you manually edited `package.json`, run `yarn` to install the dependency and generate an updated `yarn.lock` file